-Legal issues suddenly crash into life, and when they do, consumers usually start looking for help online.
-Although this consumer journey usually starts with a search for information and ends with a hiring decision, the path may be interrupted along the way.
+Legal issues suddenly crash into life, and when they do, consumers usually start looking for help online and in many cases attempt to find a law firm.
+Although this consumer journey to find a law firm usually starts with a search for information and ends with a hiring decision, the path may be interrupted along the way.
 So, what is the general pattern of this consumer journey?
 And how can your law firm be there to give answers to future clients?
-Knowing the process from start to finish can help your law firm attract more potential clients in 2021 and beyond.
+Knowing the process to find a law firm from start to finish can help your law firm attract more potential clients in 2021 and beyond.

 Encounters a Legal Issue

 In the beginning, a consumer is faced with a legal issue.
 It may be marriage trouble, an arrest or an accident that prompts the individual to look for help.
 Whatever the issue, questions arise, and the person needs answers.
 Any consumer facing a legal problem may feel anxious, confused and stressed, even if they have encountered a legal issue before.
 As you answer their questions, keep your soft skills in mind.
-Empathy and patience means a lot to someone at this stage of their legal journey.
+Empathy and patience means a lot to someone at this stage of their legal journey to find a law firm.
 Consider the following thoughts and feelings that may be circulating in the mind of consumers:

 - Why is this happening to me?

 - Has this law firm helped people like me before?

 - Lawyers scare me.

 When consumers need help, Google is there to provide answers, since it absorbs almost 88% of the market share in the U.S. A market-savvy law firm will anticipate consumer questions and answer these in their website and blog content, since some individuals do not even realize what they need until they read a law-related article or blog post.
 Providing a large amount of quality content that answers typical consumer questions can put you in front of consumers and boost your law firm high up in the search results.